Catheters

 Advantages of Ultrasonic Spray for Catheter Coating

-Motion control parameters (translation speed, rotation rate, and spray flow) are fully programmable for process optimization.
-The CC1000 delivers consistent film characteristics from R&D through production, ensuring repeatable coating results over extended use.
+4. Process Optimization and Repeatability – Motion control parameters (translation speed, rotation rate, and spray flow) are fully programmable for rapid process development.
+The CC1000 delivers reproducible coating thickness and surface characteristics over extended use, supporting method transfer from R&D to pilot and low-volume manufacturing.

 Applications

-• Hydrophilic and lubricious coatings for catheters and guidewires
+• Hydrophilic and lubricious shaft coatings for catheters and guidewires (including hydrogel or dry-lubricious top coat systems)

 • Selective functional coatings on tubing and small-diameter shafts